-Serving Tacoma and the surrounding region, The Law Offices of Kevin Trombold, LLC was established by Attorney Kevin Trombold, a criminal defense lawyer more than 20 years in practice.
-Collectively, we have the experience and the legal skills required to maximize your chances of a favorable outcome.
+Serving Tacoma and the surrounding region, The Law Offices of Kevin Trombold, LLC was established by Attorney Kevin Trombold, a criminal defense attorney more than 20 years in practice.
+Collectively, we have the legal skills and experience that is required to enhance your chances of a desirable outcome.

-Our Tacoma law firm has worked with clients from every walk of life.
+Our Tacoma law firm has worked with clients from different stages of life.
 And while each client and their case is unique, our focus typically remains the same: to defend you with the professionalism and dedication that we would want to see if we were in your position.

-Our Tacoma defense lawyers routinely answer questions and address concerns from clients who are unfamiliar with the legal process and are uncertain of what to expect.
+Our Tacoma defense lawyers routinely answer questions and address concerns from our clients who are not familiar with the legal process.
+They may also be uncertain of what to expect.

-At The Law Offices of Kevin Trombold, LLC, we believe that keeping our clients involved and informed can reduce much of the distress that they experience.
-So the following is a look at a few of the most common questions and concerns amongst defendants.
+At The Law Offices of Kevin Trombold, LLC, our team firmly believes that keeping our clients informed and involved can reduce much of the distress that they experience.
+So the following is a look at some of the most pressing concerns and questione amongst defendants.

 What Are the Different Types of Crimes?

-In the State of Washington, there are different crime classifications, each with its own unique sentencing guidelines.
+In Washington state, there are different crime classifications, each with its own unique sentencing guidelines.
 There are two types of misdemeanors, four classes of felonies, plus there are a total of 15 “seriousness” levels.

 What Are the Classifications for Misdemeanors?